Ophiomancy part 2

 "Oh, stuff it, Smith.
 You don't hate Potter nearly as much as you pretend."

-"No, but we're not friends either," said Smith.
+"No, but we're not friends either," Smith said.

-"Oh, yes," said Draco, smirking.
+"Oh, yes," Draco smirked.
 "Tell me, just how good of a teacher is Potter?"

 "Weren't you in his little defense gang?"